 The main care is supportive care (such as fluids and oxygen if needed).
 There is one licensed anti-viral drug to treat RSV infection, but is not commonly used because of drug toxicity and limited effectiveness.
 Several new treatments are being tested in clinical trials in babies at the moment.
 The most severe cases may need artificial ventilation (mechanical breathing support) in intensive care.
 Almost all infant deaths from RSV are in the developing world where such expensive care is not available.

 There are synthetic (artificial) antibodies, which can be given to certain ‘at-risk’ infants.
 It is given by injection on a monthly basis during winter to provide short-term protection against infection.
 However, this treatment is not always effective and it is also expensive, putting it beyond the reach of countries in the developing world.

 A vaccine to prevent RSV infection might be a cost-effective way of reducing the burden of severe RSV disease.
+Hospital treatment for babies with RSV costs the NHS millions of pounds every year.
 There is currently no licensed RSV vaccine, but a number of vaccines are now in the later stages of development and are expected to be licensed.
-The Oxford Vaccine Group is currently involved in testing new RSV vaccines to investigate their potential.
-These studies are designed to assess the safety and tolerability of each vaccine, and how well each one stimulates the immune system.
+The Oxford Vaccine Group is currently undertaking a number of projects that try to better understand the burden of RSV disease, and looking at several approaches to vaccine prevention.
+Studies are designed to assess the safety and tolerability of each vaccine, and how well each one stimulates the immune system.
 This might protect people from developing severe disease in the future.